 In 2012, Gretchen seized an opportunity to do even more good for the community when she won a seat representing rural Washtenaw County in the Michigan House of Representatives.
 During her time in Lansing, she worked for better rural broadband access, to make sure that her community was at the top of the list for infrastructure improvements, and to make it easier for small businesses to access local capital.
 Throughout her career, Gretchen has always felt that it was important to get out and hear from people where they live, that’s why during her time as State Representative she talked to voters every day and heard their stories by knocking on more than 25,000 doors.

-Gretchen resides in Saline and is the proud mother of three children, Ryan, Matthew an Ensign in the U.S. Navy, and Marielle and her granddaughter Chloe.
+Today Gretchen continues to live in Saline and is the proud mother of three children, Ryan, Matthew an Ensign in the U.S. Navy, and Marielle and her granddaughter Chloe.

 I’m running for Congress because I believe that our neighbors deserve a voice that truly represents them.

 It’s time for everyone in Michigan to have a chance to succeed, not just those with money and power.
 It’s time to fix our broken system in Washington, stop the outsourcing of American jobs and rebuild the American Dream.
 It’s time that the 7th District had a voice in Washington that fights for working families and small businesses.